qa-codecademy/mkwd13-js-05-nodejs-basic/G7/Class05/homework.md

 ## Requirements:

-- Create an online bookstore where users can browse all available books, rent a specific book by its ID, and add a new book to the store.
+- Create an online bookstore where users can browse all available books and add a new book to the store.

 ### Expectations: